William Glass: Death

 William Glass died on the island in 1853.
 Many of his descendants remain on the island.
-Notable descendants include police officer Conrad Glass and politician Anne Green.
+Notable descendants include police officer Conrad Glass and politicians James and Lewis Glass and Anne Green.
 The Glass surname remains one of the most common amongst the local population.

 Upon his death, his wife and their children relocated to New London, Connecticut.
 A son, Thomas Glass and a grandson returned ten years later and settled in the old family home on the island.
 He married Mary, a daughter of Thomas Hill Swain and had five sons: Joseph, John, Robert, William and Thomas, as well as a daughter Jane (she married Italian emigrant Gaetano Lavarello).
-Thomas Sr. would perish at sea during the 1885 lifeboat disaster.
+Thomas Sr. would perish at sea in 1885 along with most of the island's able bodied men who were taking trade goods out in the island's lifeboat to a passing vessel.